dustingreville/group-project/README.md

 # This is Virtual Beats!

 Here you can upload and play copyright free music.
 Able to browse the library of various tracks you upload and more!
+Our objective is to give users the ability to share and download music without the fear of copyright infringement.
+Below you can find a breakdown of all of the features, a video highlighting those features, as well as links to all of our branches.

 **Authors:** Kuldip Sahota & Dustin Greville